liyunze-coding/coworking-website/src/pages/tips.md

 -   Don't promote yourself in other people's channels without permission.
 It's rude and will likely get you banned.
 -   Don't worry about view count, just focus on your work and the rest will follow.
 -   Avoid spending money on your stream setup until you're sure you want to stick with it.
 -   Avoid using Display/Screen Capture where you may accidentally leak personal information.
-It is recommended to keep the Display Capture window small enough, so that the text content is not readable.
+It is recommended to keep the Display Capture window small enough or to blur it, so that the text content is not readable.
 -   Consider using Application Capture Audio instead of Desktop Audio.
 This will prevent your viewers from hearing your notifications.

 ## References